JonEjikeme/JonEjikeme.github.io/portfolio/_posts/2024-09-27-Container-Mgmt.md

 Portainer can be used in both self-hosted environments and cloud platforms like AWS and Azure.
 For a Docker Swarm cluster, the deployment consists of:

 <ol>
-<li>Portainer Server – Runs on the Swarm manager node and provides the UI.
+<li>Portainer Server: Runs on the Swarm manager node and provides the UI.
 </li>
-<li>Portainer Agent – Runs on each worker node, allowing the server to communicate with them and manage services across the cluster.</li>
+<li>Portainer Agent: Runs on each worker node, allowing the server to communicate with them and manage services across the cluster.</li>
 </ol>

 The agent listens on a specified port and relays data back to the Portainer server, ensuring a unified management interface across all nodes.